ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 Submitting participation exercises is the responsibility of the student to do it in a timely manner.

 **Missed Assignments, Project Parts, Quizzes, Midterm Exams:**
-A student who cannot complete an assignment, project part, quiz, or midterm exam, due to incapacitating illness, severe domestic affliction or other compelling reasons must contact the instructor within two business days of missing the assessment, or as soon as possible, to request an excused absence using the absence form.
+A student who cannot complete an assignment, project part, quiz, or midterm exam, due to incapacitating illness, severe domestic affliction or other compelling reasons must contact the instructor within two working days of missing the assessment, or as soon as possible, to request an excused absence using the absence form.
 If an excused absence is granted, then the deliverable weight will be split and shared over other deliverables in the same category.
 If a Midterm exam is missed, then its weight will be split and shared over the Final exam.
 An excused absence is a privilege and not a right.
 There is no guarantee that an absence will be excused.
 Misrepresentation of facts to gain an excused absence is a serious breach of the [Student Academic Integrity Policy](https://www.ualberta.ca/en/alfresco/uappol/academic/student-academic-integrity/policy/student-academic-integrity-policy.pdf).
 In all cases, instructors may request adequate documentation to substantiate the reason for the absence, at their discretion.

 Failure to complete an assignment or contribute to a project part without an excused absence will result in a raw score of zero or a proportional score reduction.